hmrc/digital-engagement-platform-frontend/README.md

 npm install --global jest
 ```

-We now can run our `javascripts` tests with:
+We now can run our JavaScripts tests with:
 ```
 gulp jest
 ```